Siberian Husky Shedding

 Siberian Huskys have a heavy shedding level.
 Prepare for significant hair around your home — invest in a good vacuum and lint rollers.
 Daily brushing during shedding season is non-negotiable.

-With a typical weight of 35-60 lbs and lifespan of 12-14 yrs, the Siberian Husky requires thoughtful care tailored to their specific breed characteristics.
+Size: around 35-60 lbs.
+Lifespan: about 12-14 yrs.
+The Siberian Husky is a breed with specific quirks, and the best homes for it are the ones that have taken the time to learn them.
 The Siberian Husky's reputation in the working group reflects generations of purposeful breeding, resulting in a medium dog with predictable but nuanced care requirements.

 Health Predisposition Summary: Siberian Huskys show higher-than-average incidence of hip dysplasia, cataracts, progressive retinal atrophy based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.